What is Adventure Therapy?

 Please contact The Cabin to find out more about Adventure Therapy.

-Starting in July 2017, Bryan “Rob” Kern, MA, LMHC & Keltie Palmer, MA will be adding kayaking to their adventure therapy services.
-It will be available to anyone 13 years or older, and will take place in Eagle Creek right outside The Cabin.
-We will keep you posted about this exciting new opportunity!
+Bryan “Rob” Kern, MA, LMHC & Laura Weaver, MA are now offering kayaking as part of their adventure therapy services.
+It is available to anyone 13 years or older, and will take place in Eagle Creek right outside The Cabin.

 Adventure Therapy: Hoosier Heights Indy- indoor rock climbing gym in Carmel, IN.